-Traditionally, you’d serve this Coconut Lentil Curry with at least two or more dishes such as a Aubergine Curry or Okra Curry.
-This would be as well as your rice or roti.
-Often though, I’ll just eat a whole bowl of it like soup with poppadoms and lime pickle.
+In Sri Lanka, Parippu curry is often enjoyed for breakfast with roti.
+However for a larger meal, traditionally you’d serve this with at least two or more dishes such as a Aubergine Curry and Okra Curry.
+Often, I’ll just eat a whole bowl of Coconut Lentil Curry like a soup with some poppadoms and lime pickle.
 (That is if I’m lucky enough to have them in my cupboard.)

 If you fancy adding veggies to this, just chop them up and throw them in to cook with the lentils at the very start.
 Have no coconut cream?
 You can add milk instead (just add less so it doesn’t get too watery).